DSCI-310/DSCI-310-Group-1/README.md

 ### Running via Makefile

-The analysis can be run using the makefile with the command `make all` in the root directory.
-This requires you to have GNU Make installed.
-A link to the GNU Make website can be found here: https://www.gnu.org/software/make/
+The analysis can be run using the makefile with the command `make all` after using the command `cd work` in the Jupyter Terminal.
+That takes you to the root folder of the analysis.

 If you are getting an error, please run make clean first, before runnning make all.